tarun0319/python/README.md

 Department wise performances.

-Top 3 Important Factors affecting employee performance.
+Problem Statement 3 Important Factors affecting employee performance.

 A trained model which can predict whether to hire employees.